TRANSPORTATION INVESTMENT AND URBAN GROWTH

 PRIME: TERRY HAYES ASSOCIATES

-STATE OF CALIFORNIA INTERCITY HIGH SPEED RAIL COMMISSION
+STATE OF CALIFORNIA HIGH SPEED RAIL AUTHORITY

 ECONOMIC AND REAL ESTATE MARKET IMPACT OF PROPOSED HOUSTON BRT SYSTEM